sm0kez/WaveKeeper/README.md

 ---

 **Q2: How do I spam emotes on someone like Copycat does?**
-> Enable **Reply & Mimic → Mimic Mode**, then set the **Mimic Cooldown to 0 seconds**.
-Every emote someone directs at you will be mirrored back instantly with no cooldown, just like Copycat.
+> Enable **Reply & Mimic → Mimic Mode**,then set the **Mimic Cooldown to 0 seconds and set the Queue Spacing to 0.**.
+This removes all delays, allowing you to mirror every incoming emote instantly for a true spam effect.

 ---